Congress opens new session as COVID-19, Biden’s win dominate | WTOP

 “This has been a moment of great challenge in the United States of America filled with trials and tribulations, but help is on the way,” Rep. Hakeem Jeffries, D-N.Y., the chairman of the House Democratic caucus, said in an interview.

 “America is a resilient nation, filled with resilient people,” he said.
-“We will continue to rise to the occasion emerged from this pandemic and continue to march toward our more perfect union.”
+“We will continue to rise to the occasion, emerge from this pandemic and continue to march toward our more perfect union.”

 Among the House Republican newcomers are Trump-aligned Marjorie Taylor Greene of Georgia, who has given nod to conspiracy Q-Anon theories, and gun rights advocate Lauren Boebert of Colorado, who circulated a letter of support to retain the right of lawmakers to carry firearms in the Capitol.